 “Kilo ain’t comin’,” Sugar Daddy said, with a faint laugh.
 “They follow, they don’t come, and they sure as hell don’t reinforce shit.”

-“I can’t call anything in from down here,” I replied, ignoring his comments about Morgan and Kilo Company.
+“I can’t call anything in from down here,” I replied, ignoring his comments about Carter and Kilo Company.
 If we secured the high ground we wouldn’t need reinforcement, only some time, the battery to back us and maybe some air support.
 Getting up the hill with snipers unsuppressed didn’t sound appetizing at all, but I could see no way around it.